TheirStack/data-engineer-2025-test/README.md

 The solution should have **no false positives**.
 False positives (wrongly merging two companies that are different) are **much worse** than false negatives (not merging two companies that are the same because we don't have enough information to do it).

 Don't invest more than 4-5 hours into this test.
 We're aware many things will be missing and can be improved, and even if you don't finish it, we'll value your thought process and how you think of next steps, handling edge cases, etc.
+You can create as many intermediate tables and migrations on the original table as you need.

 ## Constraints